|

 advanced materials databases have achieved success toward

 being truly interoperable.
+This session

 is intended to be a natural sequel to the June 2001 MatML